 Unmitigated, construction activities will result in significant increases in the sound level at many nearby NSRs.
-At the Landfall HDD, ICW HDD, and all TC locations along the Onshore Transmission Cable route involving HDD or HAB construction, noise limits would be exceeded at one or more NSRs per NYSDEC policy, Suffolk County policy, or both criteria.
+At the Landfall HDD, ICW HDD, and all TC locations along the Onshore Transmission Cable route involving unmitigated HDD or HAB construction, noise limits would be exceeded at one or more NSRs per NYSDEC policy, Suffolk County policy, or both criteria.
 Therefore, the following mitigative measures are warranted at HAB and HDD sites to attenuate construction noise from drilling operations at NSRs.
-Construction noise from TC7 along the Onshore Interconnection Cable route is not expected to exceed permissible sound level limits at NSRs and mitigation or implementation of BMPs is not warranted.
+Construction noise from TC5 along the Onshore Interconnection Cable route is not expected to exceed permissible sound level limits at NSRs, however, the sound level at NSRs in non-residential areas is expected to exceed 65 dB and BMPs should be implemented per NYSDEC policy.